JonasKnarbakk/WoW-AddonManager/README.md

 playing on Linux was a addon manager that took care of updating my addons automatically.

-When I started this project the Twitch client did not work through Wine.
+When I started this project the twitch client did not work through wine.
 I've had some luck getting it to work afterwards, but even if it ends up working I'm more interested in a native client.
 Hence this project!

 ![](resources/images/gwam-preview.png)